How to Start a Coffee Shop That Will Be a Great Success

 Vehicle Traffic and Parking

-With the popularity of cycling growing by leaps and bounds, having a secure lock up rack for bikes is always a good idea.
+With the popularity of cycling growing by leaps and bounds having a secure lock up rack for bikes is always a good idea.

-In my small town, a recently opened coffee shop has become an overnight success - in no small part due to the location which is near a busy crossroads with a lot of vehicles, pedestrian, and bicycle traffic and plenty of available parking.
+In my small town, a recently opened coffee shop has become an overnight success - in no small part due to the location which is near a busy crossroads with a lot of vehicle, pedestrian, and bicycle traffic and plenty of available parking.

 How to Start a Coffee Shop: Consistently Serve a High Quality Product

-Gourmet coffee/tea drinkers want more than a mug of ordinary joe or a teabag in a foam cup.
+When opening a coffee shop, consider that gourmet coffee/tea drinkers want more than a mug of ordinary joe or a teabag in a foam cup.
 According to the Specialty Coffee Association of America, 37 percent of coffee sold is of the specialty variety, and specialty coffees make up more than 50 percent of the retail value of the U.S. coffee market.

 Given the demands of discriminating customers, there is little chance a coffee shop business will attract a regular clientele and thrive unless you can consistently serve the best regular and specialty coffees, teas, and snacks.
 Succeed in doing this and customers will choose you over the competition, even if you are not in a central location.
 This means you will need to: